Islamic design

 Although a large number of expatriates left due to the economic difficulties the country faced following the drop in the price of oil, the CSO stated that the increasing Qatari population, together with a net increase in expatriates, continued to expand the overall population to something over 400,000 in mid-1989.
 If this was so then it was likely to be at the lower service areas of the population where individuals obtain a relatively low wage.

-The American State Department estimates that Qatar had a population in 2002 of about 650,000, of whom 150,000 are Qatari nationals.
+The American State Department estimated that Qatar had a population in 2002 of about 650,000, of whom 150,000 are Qatari nationals.
 This implies a growth of slightly less than 4.1% on the 1970 Census figure – a lower rate than any of the scenarios considered by the first planning team to begin the process of planning for the future of the State in the early seventies.
+Their latest figure is estimated at 824,729 for July 2008.

 The population of Qatar is mostly urban nowadays.
 88% of the population is urban with 84% of the population concentrated in Doha and Rayyan, the other two main towns being Al Wakrah and Umm Said, both of them to the south of Doha.